wolkchen-cirrus/OPCunix/README.md

     3.  conf                  - Read config vars and print in parent process
         *   Options:
             1.  '-p'          - Specify the port of the unit you want to read (note this cannot be in use with init)

+### Examples ###
+*Example given, to initialise a UCASS unit to print histogram data to a screen:*

+`[OPC-unix] >> list ports`

+This will return a list of ports e.g.:

+`['/dev/ttyACM0']`

+Next, list the config vars so the bin bounderies are known or checked:

+`[OPC-unix] >> ucass config -p /dev/ttyACM0`

+This will return the tab delimited configuration variables (and headers) printed to the terminal window.
+Next, start recording histogram data:

+`[OPC-unix] >> ucass init -n unit-E -p /dev/ttyACM0 -r 1`

+This will initialise a UCASS with name 'unit-E' on port '/dev/ttyACM0' and start recording to a file in a directory specified by the 'default_path.txt' file in the module.
+By default this is ${HOME}/UCASS_LOG/ (the directory will be created automatically if it does not exist).
+This command will also start a new terminal window, which will be printing out data.